tonellicueto/ill-said_thoughts_blog/_posts/2022-01-25-howtoorganizealowcosthybridsession.md

 ## What do we need for a hybrid session?

 Taking into account the above, to perform a successful hybrid session, we need:
-1. One or two computers with a good Internet connection.<br/>To interconnect the components and the in-site and on-line settings.
+1. One or two computers with a good Internet connection.

+   To interconnect the components and the in-site and on-line settings.
-1. An streaming/video-sharing platform.<br/>To communicate between the on-site and the on-line participants.
+1. An streaming/video-sharing platform.

+   To communicate between the on-site and the on-line participants.
-1. A projector (and the needed adapters).<br/>To transmit the on-line presentation and the on-line participants to the on-site participants.
+1. A projector (and the needed adapters).

+   To transmit the on-line presentation and the on-line participants to the on-site participants.
+1. Speakers[^ls].

-1. Speakers[^ls].<br/>To transmit the audio from the on-line room to the on-site participants.
+   To transmit the audio from the on-line room to the on-site participants.
 1. A camera.

    To record and transmit the on-site presentation and the on-site questioners to the on-line participants.
-1. A wireless microphone.<br/>To record and transmit the sound of the on-site presentation and the on-site questions to the on-line participants.
+1. A wireless microphone.

+   To record and transmit the sound of the on-site presentation and the on-site questions to the on-line participants.
-1. A presentation remote.<br/>To pass the slides without the need to approach the computer.
+1. A presentation remote.

+   To pass the slides without the need to approach the computer.

 [^ls]: Loudspeakers, not the people giving the talks!